About Functions#

 Function types#

-The function type defines the scope in which you can execute the function.
+The function type defines the scope in which the function can execute.

 Multiple types allowed